rajaaa92/lock/README.md

 Override the views
 ------------------

 You may want to customize the views to fit your app.
 The easiest way to achieve this is to create the lock views directory - /app/views/lock, and add your own view files.
 The views should be named:

-    /app/views/lock/refused.html.erb  #message shown to users when they access a locked page /app/views/lock/login.html.erb    #login form
+    /app/views/lock/login.html.erb    #login form
-    /app/views/lock/unlock.html.erb   #shows a confirmation message after you unlock it

 If you choose to override the login page, you will need to create a form that posts to /lock/unlock and uses a password field named "password".

 By default, these views will render inside your default layout.
 To create a custom layout for these files, just add /app/views/layouts/lock.html.erb
 The layout must contain a yield.

 Contributing to lock
 --------------------

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project